antvis/G2/site/docs/manual/core/event.en.md

 ## Lifecycle Events

-To capture chart lifecycle information, you can use the following approach:
+To access the chart's lifecycle information, you can use the following approach:

 ```js
 chart.on(ChartEvent.AFTER_RENDER, (ev) => {